Tuesday, February 11, 2014

 I am making 2 chairs and I set up a stop block to make sure all the

-half of the legs when I realized that you can flip and then turn them over to get the
+legs are the same length.
+I almost reset the saw to the other side to cut the otherhalf of the legs when I realized that you can flip and then turn them over to get the

 opposite side.![](http://1.bp.blogspot.com/-0kS3NiZlbwI/UP3LKAq__3I/AAAAAAAAEEk/H6Jcolc7gew/s400/05.jpg)